wallenc/deployAKS/README.md

 Now deploy the nginx-ingress chart with Helm.
 To use the manifest file created in the previous step, add the `-f internal-ingress.yaml` parameter.
 For added redundancy, two replicas of the NGINX ingress controllers are deployed with the `--set controller.replicaCount` parameter.
 To fully benefit from running replicas of the ingress controller, make sure there's more than one node in your AKS cluster.

 The ingress controller also needs to be scheduled on a Linux node.
 Windows Server nodes (currently in preview in AKS) shouldn't run the ingress controller.
 A node selector is specified using the `--set nodeSelector` parameter to tell the Kubernetes scheduler to run the NGINX ingress controller on a Linux-based node.
 Also, the `--tls` parameter must be added as Helm/Tiller now uses TLS authentication.

-> The following example creates a Kubernetes namespace for the ingress resources named ingress-demo.
-Specify a namespace for your own environment as needed.
-If your AKS cluster is not RBAC enabled, add `--set rbac.create=false` to the Helm commands.

-> If you would like to enable client source IP preservation for requests to containers in your cluster, add `--set controller.service.externalTrafficPolicy=Local` to the Helm install command.
-The client source IP is stored in the request header under X-Forwarded-For.
-When using an ingress controller with client source IP preservation enabled, SSL pass-through will not work.

     $ helm install --name demo stable/nginx-ingress \
         --namespace ingress-demo \